The Allure of the Shadow Warrior: Why Ninja Training Camps Are Booming

 Equally important to physical readiness is the right mental framework.
 The intensity of a ninja camp can be confronting.
 Prepare yourself by:

 • Understanding the Culture: Read about the history of the shinobi and the philosophy of ninjutsu, such as the teachings attributed to Hattori Hanzō or the Bansenshukai scrolls.
-This context will deepen your appreciation.
+This context will deepen your appreciation and help you connect the physical training with its historical roots.

 What to Pack: The Essential Ninja Kit